orsinium/blog/content/posts/go/safe-api.md

 })
 ```

 We still can use addr before the flags are even defined, though.
-And I've seen this happening in some production services defining too many flags in a too complex manner.
+I've seen this happening in some production services defining too many flags in a too complex manner.
 So, an even better solution is to make sure that none of the variables are available in the scope before flags are parsed:

 ```go
 type Config struct {